You have no items in your shopping cart.

 Reviewed by Charley

 I’ve read high praise of Dr. Alkaitis’ organic, holistic, edible skincare products, but the brand’s equally lofty prices have discouraged me from seeing if they work.
 I’m 43 years old, a part-time student, freelancer, human to a super-active dog and helper to a sleep-deprived new mom.
 The stress is definitely showing on my face: the tone and texture of my skin is uneven with dry, scaly patches on my cheeks and upper lip.
-So, TIA could not have given this Dare to Try assignment, the Dr. Alkaitis Organic Cellular Repair Mask ($55 in the shop), to a more appreciative reader.
+So, TIA could not have given this Dare to Try assignment, the Dr. Alkaitis Organic Cellular Repair Mask ($55), to a more appreciative reader.
 And it couldn’t have come at a better time.

 So, two to three times a week, for four weeks, I made a thin paste with about a teaspoon of the powder and a teaspoon of water and smeared it onto my face and neck.
 The packaging says to leave it on for 20 minutes.
 Dr. Alkaitis’ website also instructs to “keep mask moist by spritzing with water.”
 They really should put this on the jar.
 I’ve experimented with letting it dry on my face for a full 20 minutes: it is painful as it dries and painful to scrub off.
 Dr. Alkaitis also suggests adding goat yogurt or raw honey to the paste “for additional rejuvenation and hydration.”
 Yogurt didn’t help with the spackle effect.
 Neither did the 97% humidity we slogged through in New York a few weeks ago.
 Hygroscopic honey helped some, but it didn’t completely eliminate the need for spritzing.
 It’s not the most relaxing treatment, as Nina attests to in her fun review of Dr. Alkaitis’ Organic Universal Mask ($55 in the shop).